-The technology required in a schools to implemet F1 in Schools is the following.
+The technology required in a school to implemet F1 in Schools is the following.
 Not all items are required to get started.

-Access to CAD package:
+Access to computers and a 3D CAD package:

-Students are required to design their cars on a CAD package.
-Most schools will already have a CAD package being used by technology teachers and it is likely that will be adequate for F1 in Schools.
+Students are required to design their cars in a 3D CAD package.
+Most schools will already have a 3D CAD package being used by technology teachers and it is likely that will be adequate for F1 in Schools.
 REA is able to extend our relationship with Dassault Systemes to provide schools with state of the art CATIA software through Dassault Systemes' 3D Experience Platform.